boldflight/BibleConverter/test_EPUB/output/jer.md

 when he hears news of their coming.
 Anguish will grip him,
-agony like that of a woman giving birth to a baby. scatters the sheep in the pastureland around it.
+agony like that of a woman giving birth to a baby.

+[44] “A lion coming up from the thick undergrowth along the Jordan scatters the sheep in the pastureland around it.
 So too I will chase the Babylonians off their land;
 then I will appoint over it whomever I choose.